In 2023 we are only accepting screenplays and tv pilots.

-We are seeking films and scripts with character driven plots.
+We are seeking scripts with character driven plots.
 Insightful stories relying on human expression more than special effects.

 We invite writers from all countries to submit their scripts to The Bull City Screenplay Competition.
 Below are the terms and conditions for the competition:

 - Feature Length Screenplay Any Genre (60-120 pages)

 *Screenplays that exceed 120 pages will not be accepted.

 -TV Scripts Any Genre up to 60 pages